BitGnat/dmt-bitcoin/README.md

 ## dmt-bitcoin art

-The following png and gif images are provided to showcase the DMT-₿ITCOIN collection and sets and can be used for marketplace listings.
+The following png and gif images are provided to showcase the sets of the DMT-₿ITCOIN collection.

 collection static image: